What is a Fabric and Apparel Patternmaker?

 Types of Fabric and Apparel Patternmaker

-In 2016, there was an estimated number of 5,500 jobs in the United States for Fabric and Apparel Patternmaker.
+In the United States, there were 5,500 jobs for Fabric and Apparel Patternmaker in 2016.
 There is little to no growth in job opportunities for Fabric and Apparel Patternmaker.
-Due to new job openings and attrition, there will be an average of 500 job openings in this field each year.
+The BLS estimates 500 yearly job openings in this field.

 The states with the most job growth for Fabric & Apparel Patternmaker are Colorado, Indiana, and Washington.
 Watch out if you plan on working in Ohio, Missouri, or Oregon.
 These states have the worst job growth for this type of profession.